Bolivia Trek

 These harsh hills and idyllic valleys have been the home of Aymara llama herders for hundreds of years and more recently to miner’s settlements.
 Trekking here provides a fascinating perspective on life in a harsh but spectacular corner of the globe.
 In order to gain a better understanding of the Bolivian high plains and as a part of our acclimatization plan, we will spend a couple of days with local communities on the shores of Lake Titicaca prior to beginning our trek.

-Our epic trek is a high altitude adventure, with camps generally between 13,500 ft to 15,500 ft with several passes in the mid 16,000 ft range.
+Our epic trek is a high altitude adventure, with camps generally between 13,500 ft to 15,500 ft.
+Most days of the trek include ascents to and descents from passes in the mid 16,000 ft range.
 The trip is physically demanding but requires no technical experience.
 Mules carry the camp gear, food, and all trekker gear except day pack supplies.
-The trek is steep in parts but we generally travel unhurried.

 Aymara People and the Altiplano